Are You Living from Your Wounds or Your True Self?

 crumpled arrow and a straight arrow signifying good and bad choices

-Today, dedicating myself to helping others heal, or in other words, helping others break free from the shackles of their wounded self and embrace the fullness of their true Self is my life’s mission.
-But before we can embark on the path to healing, it’s important that we first become aware of and learn to distinguish between the voices of our wounded self and the whispers of our true Self.
+Today, it’s my life’s work to help others heal—to gently guide others toward breaking free from the shackles of their wounded self and embracing the fullness of who they truly are.
+But before we can walk that path, we first need to be able to tell the difference between the voices of our wounded self and the gentle whispers of our true Self.

 When it Comes to Our Emotions:

-Our wounded self: Reacts with intense, disproportionate emotions, often mirroring past traumas or unresolved wounds.
+Our wounded self: Reacts with intense, disproportionate emotions, often echoing past traumas or unresolved wounds.

-Our true Self: Responds with authenticity and emotional congruence, reflecting genuine feelings in alignment with the present moment.
+Our true Self: Responds from a place of calm authenticity, reflecting genuine feelings that align with the present moment reality.

-For example, your wounded self might lash out in anger at your partner for forgetting to pick up groceries, making a heated argument out of a minor issue, whereas your true Self might take a deep breath, calmly express your feelings, and work together with your partner to find a solution.
+For example, the wounded self might lash out in anger when your partner forgets to pick up groceries.
+A minor issue turns into a heated argument.
+But your true Self?
+It might pause, take a deep breath, and calmly express how you’re feeling, working together to find a solution.

 When it Comes to Triggers:

-Our wounded self: Reacts strongly to situations reminiscent of past traumas, driven by unconscious triggers.
+Our wounded self: Reacts strongly and immediately to situations that mirror old hurts, driven by unconscious triggers.

 Our wounded self: Acts out of fear, seeking external validation or avoiding discomfort.

-Our true Self: Moves from a place of authenticity, love, and personal growth, guided by inner values and principles.
+Our true Self: Moves with intention, guided by authenticity, love, and a desire for personal growth, among other inner values.

 When it Comes to Our Inner Dialogue:

-Our wounded self: Engages in negative self-talk, self-criticism, or adopts critical voices from the past.
+Our wounded self: Engages in negative self-talk, harsh self-criticism, often echoing the critical voices of the past.

-Our true Self: Cultivates a nurturing inner dialogue rooted in self-compassion, positivity, and alignment with authentic values.
+Our true Self: Cultivates a nurturing inner dialogue, speaking with self-compassion, offering support, understanding, and grace.

-Our true Self: Embraces sensations of ease, relaxation, and embodiment, signaling alignment with inner truth and authenticity.
+Our true Self: Moves with ease, softness, and presence, signaling a deep alignment with our inner truth and authenticity.

 When it Comes to Connection vs. Isolation:

-Our wounded self: Withdraws or avoids authentic connections, perpetuating patterns of isolation and disconnection.
+Our wounded self: Withdraws from or avoids genuine connections, choosing isolation and disconnection out of fear of past hurt.

-Our true Self: Seeks and nurtures genuine connections with others, honoring the innate human need for belonging and communion.
+Our true Self: Seeks and nurtures genuine connections with others, honoring the innate human need for vulnerability, belonging, and authentic connection.

-Your wounded self might not be too keen on social interactions and might avoid intimate relationships out of fear of rejection or abandonment, despite longing for deeper connections.
-Your true Self, though, might encourage you to actively seek out and nurture genuine connections with others, and remind you of how important it is to embrace vulnerability and authenticity in these relationships.
+Your wounded self might shy away from deep social connections, fearing rejection.
+But your true Self knows that it’s through these very connections—through vulnerability and openness—that we find true belonging.
+It would encourage you to actively seek out and nurture genuine connections with others at your own pace, and remind you of how important it is to embrace vulnerability and authenticity in these relationships.

 When it Comes to Alignment with Our Values:

-Your wounded self might compromise your values and integrity to maintain harmony in relationships or to advance professionally, for example, which might lead you to have feelings of guilt and inner conflict.
-Your true Self, however, might uphold your core values and principles, being sure to make decisions and take actions that align with your authentic self, even and especially when you’re faced with challenges.
+Your wounded self might compromise your values and integrity to avoid conflict or seek approval to maintain harmony in your relationships, or maybe even to advance professionally, which might lead you to feelings of guilt and inner conflict.
+The true Self, however, knows that staying true to your values is what ultimately leads to inner peace and fulfillment and it would therefore make sure to make decisions and take actions that align with your authentic self, even and especially when you’re faced with challenges.

 When it Comes to Response Time:

-Our wounded self: Reacts impulsively without thoughtful consideration, succumbing to knee-jerk responses fueled by past wounds.
+Our wounded self: Reacts quickly and impulsively without pausing to fully consider the moment, driven by old fears or defenses, succumbing to knee-jerk responses fueled by past wounds.

-Our true Self: Takes the time to pause, reflect, and respond consciously, grounded in clarity, intention, and inner wisdom.
+Our true Self: Breathes before it speaks, taking the time to pause, reflect, and respond consciously, grounded in clarity, intention, and inner wisdom.

 When it Comes to Our Patterns of Behavior: